Prompt Intelligence

 Security professionals are pasting logs into ChatGPT, trusting AI-generated detection rules, and making critical decisions based on unverified outputs.

-Generic Tips Don't Work
+Generic Doesn't Work

 "Prompt engineering tips" ignore security context, verification requirements, and the consequences of getting it wrong.

-No Framework for Teams
+Framework for Teams

 Organizations lack systematic approaches for responsible AI integration that is leaving teams to figure it out through trial and error.